ixiaopan/blog/content/post/DL-03-regularization.md

 ### L1 Lasso

 L1 is a bit different from L2.
-The regularization term is the sum of the absolute value of the weights, or L1 norm.
+The regularization term is the sum of the absolute value of the weights, also known as the L1 norm.
 Unfortunately, there is no closed-form solution, so we use gradient descent to find the estimate.

 $$